-Examining issues where we feel friction between faith, work, life, & culture.
+Examining issues where we feel the friction between faith, work, life, & culture.

 If you’re looking for tales of our family of six living and working in rural East Africa and before that the French Alps head to: www.pardonourfrench.com

-If you are interested in details about our work in Rwanda, our team, and where we serve have a look at www.wattsinafrica.com
+If you are interested in details about our work in East Africa, our team, and where we serve have a look at www.wattsinafrica.com

 I have a wife and four kids, a motorbike that doesn’t run well, a PhD from Grenoble Ecole de Management in France, a weird growth on my left foot, and a strong affinity for cheese.